 Reception to Year 2 is £3,500 a term and Year 3 to Year 6 is £4,500 per term.
 There is an additional cost for breakfast and after-school club, as well as the holiday clubs.
 Nursery fees depend on age and the number of sessions, but the termly charge for five full days for the two year olds is £3,340 and £2,308 for 3 and 4 year olds.
 A limited number of bursary awards are available to pupils entering the school at Year 3.

 Whilst things have now moved on, as you’d expect, some parents with children at Greenacre School, Bramley School and Priory Prep schools were upset when they were told of the closures, and United Learning came under a bit of flack at the time.
 But, parents are now happy with Banstead Prep for it’s happy, welcoming and approachable atmosphere.
 They’re also attracted by the buzz and energy about the school and value the balance of broad curriculum with academic achievement.

 Good for: Families looking for an all-round education for their children and first class facilities.

 Not for: If you want a school with a long history, this isn’t the school for you.

-Don’t take our word for it: Go see for yourself: there’s an Open Morning on Thurs 7 June.
+Don’t take our word for it: Go see for yourself: there’s are open mornings on 12 Nov, and in 2020 on 6 Feb, 20 March, 6 May and 5 June.

 Banstead Preparatory School, Sutton Lane, Banstead, Surrey, SM7 3RA.
 Tel: 01737 363600. bansteadprep.com